ShengdingHu/OpenDelta/docs/source/modules/base.rst

 Delta Base
 ---------------------------------------

-:obj:'BaseDeltaConfig' is the base class for all the delta models.
+:obj:`BaseDeltaConfig` is the base configuration class for all the delta models.

 .. autoclass:: opendelta.delta_configs.BaseDeltaConfig
     :members: